-To ensure this Annual Governance Statement presents an accurate picture of governance arrangements currently in place, senior managers were required to complete a 'Governance Self- Assessment', which provided details of the measures in place within their area to ensure compliance (or otherwise) with ESPO's Code of Corporate Governance.
+To ensure this Annual Governance Statement presents an accurate picture of governance arrangements currently in place, senior managers were required to complete a 'Governance Self- Assessment', which provided details of the measures in place within their area to ensure compliance (or otherwise) with the Revised Framework (2016).
 Where specific 'areas of improvement' were identified, these have been incorporated into an action plan for management to discuss and prioritise during the course of the next financial year.

-In order to assist the HoIAS' opinion on the adequacy and effectiveness of ESPO's control environment, sample checking of the returns and supporting evidence was conducted.
+In order to assist the HolAS' opinion on the adequacy and effectiveness of ESPO's control environment, sample checking of the returns and supporting evidence was conducted.
 This included:

-- Discussion on how the self-assessment was conducted, coordinated, discussed and signed; - Follow up with the Director and Leadership Team to confirm their involvement; - Selecting areas across the range of the six core principles to test if there was sufficient evidence to support the response.
+- Discussion on how the self-assessment was conducted, coordinated, discussed and signed; - Follow up with the Director and Leadership Team two Assistant Directors to confirm their involvement; - Selecting areas across the range of the six core principles to test if there was sufficient evidence to support the response.